 Even if a judge has ordered you to attend mediation, you always have the option of choosing your own private mediator or mediation service rather than going through the ODR.
 This gives you a wider choice of mediators with training or credentials that might be a better fit in your case, given the contested issues you're facing.
 For instance, if you and your spouse are dealing with complicated assets (like retirement accounts or a business), you might want to find a mediator with specialized financial expertise.

 The cost of private mediation can vary widely.
-Mediators who are also attorneys typically charge about $250-$500 an hour, while those with other types of training or certification usually have somewhat lower rates.
+Mediators who are also attorneys typically charge about $250-$500 an hour, while those with other types of training or certification usually charge somewhat lower rates.
 Some mediators—and most mediation services—charge a flat fee for a certain number of sessions, but they often allow you to pay extra for more time if you need it.
 They might also offer additional services, such as assistance with preparing and filing the paperwork to finalize your divorce.

 Successful divorce mediation requires a fairly level playing field between you and your spouse.
 Both of you should feel free to say what you want and express your opinions without worrying about being pressured, bullied, or even abused as a result.
 That's why mediation is almost never appropriate if you're experiencing domestic violence or abuse.